Menu

 Land area

-Basin Survey point
+Basin Survey points

-Katabira River basin Children's Nature Park, Jingashita Keikoku Park, Nogeyama Park
+Katabira River Basin Children's Nature Park, Jingashita Keikoku Park, Nogeyama Park

-Surveys by elementary school students
+Survey by elementary school students

 Questionnaire for survey of creatures by elementary school students

-Accumulation and publication of biological data
+Accumulation and disclosure of biological data

 River creature survey point map

-Issuance of booklets, etc.
+Publishing booklets, etc.

-・Click here for more information.
+・Click here for the booklet

 • Report on Revision of River Biological Indicators